oscarlai1998/tp/docs/UserGuide.md

 ```

 ## Features
+iGraduate works by tracking a list of modules you have taken, is taking or is intending to take.
+Different features can be performed on the list
-The following section outlines the various commands supported by the application, its proper usages and expected behaviours.
+to help you track your academic journey.
+These features can be called by a list of commands.
+The following section outlines the various commands supported
+by the iGraduate, its proper usages and expected behaviours.

 ### Add a new module: `add`

-Adds a new module to the list of modules you wish to track.
-The list serves to keep track of the modules that
-you have taken, are currently taking or intend to take in the future.
-Other functions would interact with these added
+Adds a new module to the list of modules.
+This module can be one that you have taken, is taking or intend to take.
+To add a module, information needed
-modules to keep track, calculate CAP and check the progress of your academic career.

-> ℹ️ **Note:** iGraduate does not restrict the number of modules you can add.
-You can add modules even after fulfilling
-> minimum graduation requirements.
+are the module's **name, module code, module type and number of MCs.** You can also add any prerequisites to the module.

 Format: